 Oliver Kellhammer: Oliver Kellhammer is an ecological artist, educator, activist and writer.
 Through his botanical interventions and public art projects, he seeks to demonstrate nature’s surprising ability to recover from damage.
 His work facilitates the processes of environmental regeneration by engaging the botanical and socio-political underpinnings of the landscape.
 It continues to evolve and has taken various forms such as small-scale urban eco-forestry, inner city community agriculture and the restoration of eroded railway ravines.
 Kellhammer works as a part-time lecturer in Sustainable Systems at Parsons/New School for Design and has been a permaculture instructor for many years (certified by PINA the Permaculture Institute of North America).
 He is based in New York’s Alphabet City and rural British Columbia.

-Jack Magai and Magai Arboriculture: With a family background in engineering, undergraduate work in math and chemistry, and a degree in dance and literature from Bennington college, Jack Magai started working in the tree care field in 1985.
+Jack Magai and More Trees Arborist Collective: With a family background in engineering, undergraduate work in math and chemistry, and a degree in dance and literature from Bennington college, Jack started working in the tree care field in 1985.
 He started pruning trees in Seattle in the 90s and became certified as an arborist by the International Society of Arboriculture (ISA) in 1997.
 He has studied tree mechanics with Claus Mattheck, is qualified by the ISA in Tree Risk Assessment, and is a member of the American Society of Consulting Arborists.
 In 2020 he and his four employees purchased his business and began operating as a worker-owned cooperative called More Trees Arborist Collective.

-Under his other hat he has been making and performing dance and performance works for 30 years.
-His recent work illuminates the tensions between the sensed world and the conceived world.
-By altering the tempo and context of everyday sensations his projects aim to put in relief the cadences of ordinary life in order to catalyze dialog about human physicality and our relationship to the natural world.
+Under his artist’s hat he has been making and performing dance and performance works for 30 years.
+His recent work illuminates the tensions between our experiences of nature and our ideas of it.

 He has two sons with the writer Amy Halloran.